-Pharaoh Sneferu (Snofru or Snefru) (ruled 2613-2589 BCE) built three large Pyramids and perhaps two smaller ones.
+Pharaoh Sneferu (Snofru or Snefru) ruled before Cheops (2613-2589 BC).
+He built three large Pyramids and perhaps two smaller ones.
 His Pyramids total nearly 5 million cubic yards (over 3 1/2 million cubic meters) of cut and dressed stone.
-The principal building projects of Pharaoh Sneferu were located at Meidum (20 miles / 30 km south of modern Cairo) and Dahshur (12 miles / 20 km south of Cairo).
+The principal building projects of Sneferu were located at Meidum (20 miles / 30 km south of modern Cairo) and Dahshur (12 miles / 20 km south of Cairo).

 The Pyramid at Meidum